-Electricians of Cheshire provides electrical inspection and testing services for landlords and letting agencies across South Manchester and Cheshire
+Altrincham Electrical Services provides electrical inspection and testing services for landlords and letting agencies across South Manchester and Cheshire

 It is important to ensure that all electrical appliances and fittings within the property are safe and in good working order.
-Unlike gas regulations, there is no law that says you must have a landlord electrical safety certificate.
-But, should any electrical fittings or appliances within your rental property cause harm to a tenant you could be held liable.

 Manage your property well and the risks to you as landlord or agent are minimal, but manage it badly and your risks are high.

 You are advised to make visual inspections yourself as landlord or agent in residential properties (record on a safety checklist) and have legally required periodic checks carried out by a qualified electrician.

 - Ideally, ensure that the electrical system complies with the latest wiring regulations.